AI-Hypercomputer/gpu-recipes/training/a3ultra/llama-3.1-70b/maxtext-pretraining-gke/README.md

   - `<GCS_BUCKET>`: the name of your Cloud Storage bucket.
 Do not include the `gs://` prefix
   - `<ARTIFACT_REGISTRY>`: the full name of your Artifact Registry in the following format: *LOCATION*-docker.pkg.dev/*PROJECT_ID*/*REPOSITORY*
+  - `<KUEUE_NAME>`: the name of the Kueue queue configured for TAS.
+The default queue created by the cluster toolkit is `a3-ultra`.
+Please verify the name of your local queue by running `kubectl get queues` and modify it as needed.
 1. Set the default project:

   ```bash